niteshnagreddy/Test_Repo/README.md

 # Test_Repo
 test repository
-changes are made in the try branch 1 for check changes made in try branch 1 for creating anew pull requst from another branch
+Change made in master for the new commit